-This document contains the guidelines and procedures for the assignment and use of International Mobile Subscriber Identities (IMSIs) in the United States with consideration given to other North American Numbering Plan (NANP) countries.
+This document contains the guidelines and procedures for the assignment and use of International Mobile Subscriber Identities (IMSIs) in the United States (U.S.) with consideration given to other North American Numbering Plan (NANP) countries.
 In certain circumstances, these guidelines may also apply to Territories of the United States.

-- 1.1 The IMSI was created and formatted to provide the unique international identification of mobile terminals and mobile users and to enable these terminals and users to roam among public networks which offer public mobility services. - 1.2 These assignment guidelines pertain, in one section or another, to all segments of the IMSI.
+- 1.1 The IMSI was created and formatted to provide the unique international identification of mobile terminals and mobile users and to enable these terminals and users to roam among public networks, which offer public mobility services. - 1.2 These assignment guidelines pertain, in one section or another, to all segments of the IMSI.
 The IMSI Administrator (IMSI-A) participates in the management of all segments of the IMSI, but directly administers only the Home Network Identity (HNI) segment.
 HNIs are assignable to operators of public networks offering public mobility services with international roaming capabilities.
 The HNI uniquely identifies the home network of a public mobility service subscriber and contains the Mobile Country Code (MCC) and the Mobile Network Code (MNC).
 The remaining segment of the IMSI, the Mobile Station Identification Number (MSIN), is directly administered by the network operator to which the HNI is assigned. - 1.3 These guidelines were developed by the consensus of representatives of entities within the telecommunications sector of the United States.
-This consensus was achieved during meetings of the IMSI Management Forum (IMF), the open industry forum chartered to manage and oversee the administration of IMSIs.
-(See the document IMSI Management Guidelines and Procedures appended to this document as a non-integral Appendix.) - 1.4 These guidelines apply throughout the United States, excluding those United States Territories assigned their own unique MCCs, and do not supersede the regulations, procedures or requirements of the FCC or any other appropriate legal or regulatory authority. - 1.5 These guidelines are based on the content of International Telecommunications Union Telecommunications' (ITU-T) Recommendation E.212, The International Identification Plan For Mobile Terminals and Mobile Users.
-This Recommendation was revised in 1998.
+This consensus originally was achieved during meetings of the IMSI Management Forum (IMF), the open industry forum initially chartered to manage and oversee the administration of IMSIs.
+Since 2001, the IMSI Oversight Council (IOC), a committee of the Alliance for Telecommunications Industry Solutions (ATIS), is responsible for this oversight. - 1.4 These guidelines apply throughout the United States, excluding those United States Territories assigned their own unique MCCs, and do not supersede the regulations, procedures or requirements of the FCC or any other appropriate legal or regulatory authority. - 1.5 These guidelines are based on the content of International Telecommunications Union Telecommunications' (ITU-T) Recommendation E.212, The International Identification Plan For Public Networks and Subscriptions.
+This Recommendation was revised in 2016.
 The content of this document is in conformance with that iteration of the Recommendation.